katiepestotnik/lesson/sections/part4.md

 ## Conditionals

 [In the basics section](./part2.md), we listed 4 programming features for any language.
-Now we will cover 3 forms of control flow.
-Instead of top of the file to the bottom (sequential) as seen up to this point, we will write code to check for conditions and run the code that matches what we are looking for.</p>
+Now we will cover control flow.
+Instead of top of the file to the bottom (sequential) as seen up to this point, we will write code to check for conditions and run the code according to those matches.

-### Conditionals

 ![conditional-chart](../assets/conditional-chart.png)
 ![operators](../assets/comparison-operators.png)